gatienc/Cartobat/docs/Data_Pre-Processing.md

 The `Preprocessing` class provides methods for preprocessing the data.
 Cleaning refer to the process of removing invalid data points, while filtering refers to the process of trying to reconstruct the RSSI signal received by a MacModule.

 __Cleaning__ applies on the __whole__ dataset, while __filtering__ applies on __each MacModule__ data.

+For more information about the  Preprocessing workflow, see the [Detailed Pre-processing](./Detailed-Pre-processing.md) page.
 ## Cleaning

 You can provide you're own cleaning function to the `Preprocessing` class.
 The function must be a child of the `abstractCleaner` class and overriding cleaning method.